adithyaphilip/csd-blog/website/content/2025/prudentia-fairness.md

 ## Multiple Multi-Flow Services Exist, with Varying Fairness Impacts
 CCAs are designed to be flow-level fair, with each connection getting an equal share of throughput.
-It is therefore well-known in the fairness community that if a service opens multiple connections, it is likely to obtain more than its fair share of throughput.
+It is therefore well-known in the Internet fairness community that if a service opens multiple connections, it is likely to obtain more than its fair share of throughput.
 What is surprising however, is that in spite of this knowledge, multiple services that Prudentia tested use more than 1 concurrent connection to serve traffic, resulting in varying extents of unfairness.